 For a complete list of AWS SDK developer guides and code examples, see Using Amazon Pinpoint with an AWS SDK.
 This topic also includes information about getting started and details about previous SDK versions.

-Use CreateSegment with an AWS SDK or command line tool
+Use CreateSegment with an AWS SDK

 The following code examples show how to use CreateSegment.

 There's more on GitHub.
 Find the complete example and learn how to set up and run in the AWS Code Examples Repository.